 This listing is merely to inform people of some of the available history books.
 It is not an endorsement of any or all of the publications.

 Chapel, Jill A. Historic Resources Evaluation of a Portion of the Old Champoeg-Salem Road, Marion County, Oregon.
 Eugene: Heritage Research Associates, 1992.
-Maps, Photographs, Bibliography, Appendix.
-Pp. 47. [pdf 3.7mb ]
+Maps, photographs, bibliography, appendix.
+47 pages.

 Chapel, Jill A. Turner, Oregon Historic Context Statement.
 Eugene: Heritage Research Associates, 1997.
-Maps, Photographs, Tables, Bibliography, Appendices.
-Pp. 75. [ pdf ]
+Maps, photographs, tables, bibliography, appendices.
+75 pages.

 A collection of oral histories as told to the author by older residents of Mill City during the city’s centennial.

 Ginsbach, Tod L. City of Stayton: Inventory of Historic Sites Context Statement, Stayton: City of Stayton Planning Department, February 1993.
-Bibliography, Pp. 29. [pdf ]
+Bibliography, 29 pages.

 Koler-Morrison Planning Consultants.
 Marion County, Oregon, Historic Context Statement.
 Salem: Marion County Planning Department, 1990.
-Bibliography.
-139 pages. [pdf ]
+Bibliography, appendices.
+139 pages.

 The authors of this document briefly discuss the history of Marion County from settlement in the mid 1880s through 1940.
 Topics are divided thematically by time period.
 The majority information focuses on identifying and evaluation historic properties that are either listed or potential eligible for the National Register of Historic Places.
 A separate chapter discusses opportunities for further study and future preservation activities.
-Appendixes include lists of identified properties and important persons.
+Appendices include lists of identified properties and important persons.
+PDF [8.37 MB]

 LeDoux, Barbara, Margaret Splonskowski, and Patricia Potter.
 100th Anniversary: Early Settlers of Holy Rosary Mission: Crooked Finger, Oregon.
 Scotts Mills: Holy Rosary Altar Society, 1992, rev. 1993.
 Photographs, Maps, Bibliography.
-Pp. 148.
+148 pages.

 Publication was compiled from oral histories with church members, marriage records, deeds, death records, census data, newspapers, and other primary sources.
 Includes a brief history of the Holy Rosary Mission, and family histories.